Nailing the right nutrition for your pawfect little kitten means he or she will be happier, healthier and by gosh, cuter than ever.

 When you bring home your little bundle of paws, it’s always a good idea to have fresh water available for him.
 Kitten milk can also be given as a supplement, because the lactose has been altered to a level that won’t bug your tiny Tom Cat’s tummy.

 It makes sense that these bitty kitties have small appetites, and therefore prefer to eat mini meals, frequently.
-For especially young kittens, vets recommend putting down a bowl of fresh dry food daily, then offering two wet meals (canned or sachet) in the morning and evening.

 Little kitties have big nutritional needs.